 Sometimes there will be people selling toys and programmes in the foyer.
 You might also hear some announcements over the speakers to tell you when the performance is about to start.

 You will see lots of Volunteers in white shirts with a name badge.
-They will also be wearing face masks.
 Volunteers are here to help you if you have any questions.